TheOdinProject/curriculum/advanced_html_css/animation/keyframes.md

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [What are the long and short-hand notations for CSS animations?](https://developer.mozilla.org/en-US/docs/Web/CSS/animation)
 - [How do you add keyframes to an animation?](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations#defining_the_animation_sequence_using_keyframes)